askbapi/CodeIgnitor3-Easy_MIgration/README.md

 ```
 A file in migration directory should have single class with two required method know as **constructor** and **fields**.

-The file should manually include **Easy_table.php" file on top.
+The file should manually include **Easy_table.php** file on top.
 The class should extend Easy_table class as shown in above example.

 File name and class name should start with capital letter.
 Example **Person.php** should have **class Person**